andrewcparnell/Bchron/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs on GitHub Actions
+There were no ERRORs or WARNINGs or NOTEs on GitHub Actions or win-builder

 On my local machine I got a note aobut being unable to verify the time but I don't think I can fix this.